 When designing a mezzanine floor for storage use, it’s important to consider a number of aspects.
 From the weight of the products being stored on top, to the way in which the client intends to get products onto the mezzanine.
 Therefore we’ve put together a guide covering the different aspects to consider when you require a storage mezzanine floor.

-CREATING STORAGE SPACE
+DESIGNING STORAGE SPACE

 If your warehouse is quickly running out of available storage space, a storage mezzanine floor could be the ideal solution for your business.